Timișoara: Elisabetin

 Like the Iosefin neighborhood, Elisabetin had a rural appearance for a long time.
 Only after 1892, with the dismantling of the military fortress, Elisabetin experienced a strong development.
 Only two buildings have been preserved in Elisabetin since the 18th century: Dissel House and the Orthodox Church in the Church Square, the oldest Romanian church in Timișoara.
 Although it is a protected historical area, the urban ensemble I of Elisabetin is affected by the so-called urban sprawl.
-Many ground floor houses, typical of the historical urban morphology of the neighborhood, have been transformed into multi-storey buildings.
+Many ground floor houses, typical of the historical urban morphology of the neighborhood, have been transformed into multi-story buildings.
 The buildings in the urban ensemble VIII date from 1890 to 1900.
 Some belong to the classicist style, while others fall into the eclectic historicist style, especially the neo-baroque movement.

 One of Elisabetin's squares of historical importance is Mary Square (Piața Maria), dominated by the neo-Romanesque monument of St. Mary.
 According to tradition, György Dózsa, the leader of the peasant uprising of 1514, was martyred in this place.
 Other squares in Elisabetin are the Nicolae Bălcescu Square (Piața Nicolae Bălcescu) with its 57-meter-high Catholic Church and the smaller Pleven Square (Piața Plevnei), surrounded by an ensemble of Art Nouveau residential buildings (the House with Peacocks, the Szilárd House, the House with Beautiful Gate, etc.).